aavram93/Steam-Idle-Bot/[NodeJS] Steam Hour Idle/README.md

 # Installation:
 ________

+Edit the "Account.js" with Notepad++ no Prevent Errors

 1. Edit the "Account.js"
 2. Start the Bot
 3. Paste the Steam Guard Code into the "Account.js"